How to Prevent Vans from rubbing blisters into your heels and ankles

-We'd love to have you try a pair of Skinnys.
-(Or, even a 3-pack.)
+We'd love to have you try a starter pack of Skinnys (in both invisible liner-cut and performance sneaker-cut styles)!
 We think they'll work for you, because they worked for us.
 And because 25% of our business is repeat customers, we're pretty sure they're becoming the best new tool in the arsenal to tighten people's step.

 If you have any questions, please contact us.
 We're quick to respond, and we love talking to customers!